-Anton Chekhov, writer of the play, defined “The Cherry Orchard” as a comic masterpiece.
-Indeed, there a lot of dialogues and actions of the characters in the play, which define it a comic masterpiece.
-For example, Gavyv’s imaginary billiard shots, his solute to old bookcase, his addiction to candies, the actions of Simon Yepichodov’s alias twenty-to Calamities, the love triangle between Yepichodov, Dunyasha and Yasha, which is merely created for the purpose of comedy, the language of Peter Trofimove, Yasha’s exchange with Dunyasha in orchard, Yasha’s flirt with Dunyasha etc. all are evident that this play is a comic masterpiece.
+Anton Chekhov, the writer of the play, defined “The Cherry Orchard” as a comic masterpiece.
+Indeed, lots of dialogues and actions of the characters in the play, define it as a comic masterpiece.
+For example, Gavyv’s imaginary billiard shots, his solute to an old bookcase, his addiction to candies, the actions of Simon Yepichodov’s alias twenty-to Calamities, the love triangle between Yepichodov, Dunyasha and Yasha, which is merely created for the purpose of comedy, the language of Peter Trofimove, Yasha’s exchange with Dunyasha in an orchard, Yasha’s flirt with Dunyasha etc. all are evidence that this play is a comic masterpiece.
 Even then, the play is not a pure comedy.
-Ending of the play is not happy at all.
-Many of the characters, like Simeonov-Pishchik are half comic and half tragic.
+The ending of the play is not happy at all.
+Many of the characters, like Simeonov-Pishchik, are half comic and half tragic.

 The genre of the play depends on the vision of the reader/spectator.
-How, he sees this play is the important thing.
-The difference between the visions can be adjudged between the review of writer of the play and its producer.
-Anton Chekhov defines “The Cherry Orchard” as a farce but Konstantin Stanislavsky, producer of the play, defines it a tragedy.
+How he sees this play is the important thing.
+The difference between the visions can be adjudged between the review of the writer of the play and its producer.
+Anton Chekhov defines “The Cherry Orchard” as a farce but Konstantin Stanislavsky, the producer of the play, defines it as a tragedy.
 While reviewing the play, he writes:

 “It is not a comedy, not a farce, as you wrote—it is a tragedy no matter if you do indicate a way out into a better world in the last act…when I read it for the second time…I wept like a woman, I tried to control myself, but I could not.
 I can hear you say.
 ‘But please, this is a farce…’ No, for the ordinary person this is a tragedy”.

-View of Konstantin Stanislavsky are considerable but it is also a fact the “The Cherry Orchard” does not fit into the definition of congenital tragedy.
-It does not complete all the requirements of tragedy as defined by Aristotle.
+Views of Konstantin Stanislavsky are considerable but it is also a fact that “The Cherry Orchard” does not fit into the definition of congenital tragedy.
+It does not complete all the requirements of a tragedy as defined by Aristotle.

-Anton Chekhov may call this play a farcical comedy but most of the critics find the play melancholic.
-The downfall of upper class and uprising of middle class is the main theme of this play.
-Ultimately, breakdown of elite class is dreadful and creates sadness.
+Anton Chekhov may call this play a farcical comedy but most critics find the play melancholic.
+The downfall of the upper class and the uprising of the middle class is the main theme of this play.
+Ultimately, the breakdown of the elite class is dreadful and creates sadness.
 At the same time, it cannot be ignored that the comic situations give relief to the spectators/readers.
-It is matter of fact that most of the critics agree to call this play a tragedy instead comedy.
-It is crucial to quote Davig Magarshack reviews with respect to kind of this play.
-Relevant portion is reproduced as under:-
+It is a matter of fact that most critics agree to call this play a tragedy instead comedy.
+It is crucial to quote David Magarshack’s reviews with respect to the kind of this play.
+The relevant portion is reproduced as under:-